UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 For example, values like 67.2, 69.3, 69.5, etc, would all get their own bar instead of being in the same bar representing the interval 65-70.

-If we had ordinal/ordinal values, such as the numbers on a dice, then it would make sense to have one bar per value on the dice, but in the case of quantitative/continuous data as we have here, this is not a good strategy.
+If we had ordinal values, such as the numbers on a dice, then it would make sense to have one bar per value on the dice, but in the case of quantitative/continuous data as we have here, this is not a good strategy.

 ---